SeunMatt/request-validator/README.md

 Limitations
 -----------
 This library only works with JSON request body.
-Other Content-Types like XML are not yet supported
+Other Content-Types like XML or plain text are not yet supported

 Architecture Diagram
 --------------------
+- TODO

 Contributions
 =============